scollinselliott/eratosthenes-data/README.md

 As noted in the documentation of `saveRDS`, the `rds` format is not suitable as an interchange format.
-Hence, `rda` format is used for storing data for `eratosthenes`, which also preferable as `rda` has the ability to store multiple objects. object names are retained in `rda` files, which have the potential to overwrite objects in active R memory.
+Hence, `rda` format is used for storing data for `eratosthenes`, which is also preferable as `rda` has the ability to store multiple objects.
+Object names are retained in `rda` files, which have the potential to overwrite objects in active R memory.
 To try to prevent this, each named object is appended with the date of its posting.